folio-org/okapi/doc/guide.md

 At deployment the environment variables are defined for the process to be deployed.
-Note that those can only be passed to modules that Okapi manages, eg Docker instances and processes.
+Note that those can only be passed to modules that Okapi manages, e.g. Docker instances and processes.
 But not remote services defined by a URL (which are not deployed anyway).

 For everything but the deployment-mode, Okapi provides CRU service under `/_/env`.
 The identifier for the service is the name of the variable.
 It may not include a slash and may not begin with underscore.
-An environemnt entity is defined by [`EnvEntry.json`](../okapi-core/src/main/raml/EnvEntry.json).
+An environment entity is defined by [`EnvEntry.json`](../okapi-core/src/main/raml/EnvEntry.json).

 ### Web Service